More

 How to block websites on iPhone and iPad with Scalefusion MDM

 In general, it makes sense to block specific websites on iPhones, whether for personal or professional use.
 For personal reasons, many parents implement parental control features to manage their children’s usage of iPhones and iPads, particularly concerning social media, YouTube, games, and movies.
-There is a valid concern about children accidentally browsing explicit content and adult websites.
-On the professional front, employers are increasingly aware of the need to restrict or limit access to various job portals and inappropriate content to maintain productivity.

-To achieve this, employers and parents alike have realized the importance of setting up restrictions on iOS devices, and limiting unwanted websites and content.
+To achieve this, employers and parents alike have realized the importance of setting up restrictions on iOS devices and limiting unwanted websites and content.
 In this guide, we’ll explore how to block websites on iPhones using built-in features and third-party apps.

-How to Block Websites on iPhone and iPad Using Screen Time
+How to Block Websites on iPhone and iPad

 Whether you’re aiming to enhance productivity or ensure a secure work environment, blocking websites on iPhones and iPads is a valuable tool that helps protect employees from distractions, unwanted content, security threats, and more.
 Apple’s Screen Time feature offers website-blocking functionalities.
 To block websites on iPad or iPhone, follow these steps: